Akrotiri and Dhekelia: Dispute and controversies

+Border and travel documents

 There is normally no passport check at the border from Akrotiri or Dhekelia to Cyprus.
+Perhaps to help reduce any tensions in the area, outside of the bases much of the territory is indistinguishable from that controlled by Cyprus and casual visitors may not realize that they have crossed an international border.
+In the exchange of notes establishing them the British government specifically stated that it would not "...create customs posts or other frontier barriers between the Sovereign Base Areas and the Republic."
+More formal controls do exist at the Turkish Republic of Northern Cyprus boundary.

-Possession of a passport, or an EU-compliant national identity card is generally needed in Cyprus.
+Possession of a passport or an EU-compliant national identity card is generally needed in Cyprus.
 A passport is required to travel between Cyprus/SBAs and Northern Cyprus.
 Issues concerning the validity of car insurance and customs are specified by SBAs' administration.

 Brexit implications

-Under Article 2(1) of the Protocol, the SBAs are partially part of the European Union Customs Union in three domains: VAT, agriculture and fisheries.
-However, the SBAs are already outside the EU.
-Therefore, concerns have been raised about the future status of about 15,000 Cypriots (EU citizens) working in the SBA following the UK's 2020 departure from the EU.
-Cyprus, Republic of Ireland and Spain are the only three EU states that conducted bilateral talks with the UK on the Brexit issue.
+Under Article 2(1) of the Protocol, the SBAs were partially part of the European Union Customs Union in three domains: VAT, agriculture and fisheries.
+However, the SBAs were already outside the EU.
+Therefore, concerns were raised about the future status of about 15,000 Cypriots (EU citizens) working in the SBA following the UK's 2020 departure from the EU.
+Cyprus, Ireland and Spain were the only three EU states that conducted bilateral talks with the UK on the Brexit issue.
 The talks between the UK and the Republic of Cyprus started in October 2017.

 The Brexit withdrawal agreement has a protocol on the SBAs, with provisions essentially maintaining their previous status.